 Insight into these three distinct wills is seen in 1 Timothy 2:4 where Paul explained to Timothy that it is God’s desire for “all men to be saved and to come to the knowledge of the truth.”
 It is God’s will of disposition that desires all men to be saved—God takes no pleasure in sending men to their eternal torment.
 Yet God’s sovereign decretive will has determined that the road to destruction will be much broader than the road to salvation.
 And God has decreed this outcome because men are pleased to practice lawlessness rather than to submit to God’s preceptive will, which he has revealed to us in His word.

 R. C. Sproul speaking on the will of God said that “God’s sovereign ‘permission’ of human sin is not His moral approval.”
 Apply this to the discussion of unequally yoked marriages.
 God has commanded through His preceptive will against all unequally yoked relationships including and especially marriages.
 Scripture makes it abundantly clear that God is very displeased when His children yoke themselves to unbelievers.

-Therefore every regenerate man or woman of God who is married to an unbeliever can be assured that they are outside of God’s preceptive will for He has prohibited unequally yoked marriages scores or even hundreds of times in His word.
+Therefore every regenerate man or woman of God who is married to an unbeliever can be assured that they are outside of God’s preceptive will for He has explicitly prohibited unequally yoked marriages tens of times in His word.
 They are also outside of God’s will of disposition—God is not pleased as bad company always corrupts good morals.
-It is true that they are in God’s sovereign decretive will (as is every single living being), which is to say that God has allowed them to sin in this godless marriage, but “God’s sovereign ‘permission’ of human sin is not His moral approval.”
+Finally, these forbidden marriages do fall within God’s sovereign decretive will, which is to say that God has allowed believers to sin in this godless marriage, but “God’s sovereign ‘permission’ of human sin is not His moral approval.”